Excelsior District

 Listing strategy in the Excelsior

 Prep is the other lever.
 Most Excelsior homes benefit from at least light staging, professional photography that captures any preserved original character and any modern updates, a clear pre-inspection package, and the right cosmetic refresh on dated finishes.
 Larger prep produces the strongest ROI in the expanded-family-home category: kitchen and bath updates, finished lower levels, ADU completion, and outdoor-space improvement (the 318 Madrid backyard story is a directly transferable model).
-For Marina-style rowhouses with original character, the prep playbook is character-forward: preserve the arched doorways, the hardwood floors, the wainscoting, the coved ceilings, and pair preservation with light kitchen and bath refreshes.
-For McLaren Park edge properties, the prep conversation includes architectural photography that captures the parks-edge geography and marketing copy that names the trail and open-space proximity.
-I'll walk through all of this with you in the pricing call.
+For Marina-style homes with original character, the prep approach is character-forward: preserve the arched doorways, the hardwood floors, the wainscoting, the coved ceilings, and pair preservation with light kitchen and bath refreshes.
+For McLaren Park edge properties, the prep conversation includes architectural photography that captures the park-edge geography and marketing copy that names the trail and open-space proximity.
+My Home Seller's Guide walks through the full prep-and-pricing process, and I'll tailor all of it to your home in the pricing call.

 Your Excelsior District listing agent